 Coordination aversion hits hard projects that don’t fit into a particular disciplinary bucket or require integration between components built in different labs.
 Projects of a particular scale require coordination by their very nature.
 SeeA new structure for scalable research for a much deeper dive.

 ‘Product-focused’ is meant as shorthand for ’things startups are incentivized to do.’
-So things that are not paper worthy are those that don’t obey §Startup Constraints.
+So things that are not product-worthy are those that don’t obey §Startup Constraints.
 It’s important to explicitly call those implications out because that call-out can shine a light on where to dig for hidden gold.

 A more subtle issue than the question of value capture itself is that trying to capture the value created by an innovation can severely hamstring the total value it creates.
 Consider the Graphical User Interface and other personal computing innovations created at Xerox PARC.
 Arguably they’ve created trillions of dollars of value for the world.
 Would that be the case if Apple had a patent on the GUI and mouse?
 Probably not.
 This situation is not unique.